mediachain/mediachain/rfc/mediachain-rfc-4.md

 provide registration and discovery services for namespaces

-#### User Agents
+#### Clients

-web frontends for human users, advanced users with CLI or bespoke program access
+User Agents: web frontends for human users, advanced users with CLI or bespoke program access most of the time disconnected from the p2p network, only connect to push/poll.

-### Metadata Ingestion Model
+### Metadata Ingestion

 bulk, firehose, casual contrib